 Kate A. Sherlock collaborates with clients to protect their intellectual property rights and data.
 She represents clients of all sizes across most major industries, including the tech, automotive, entertainment, fashion, and health care industries.

 Kate’s depth of intellectual property experience also extends to litigation.
+Kate regularly handles trademark opposition and cancellation proceedings before the TTAB and UDRP domain disputes.
 She has litigated in federal and state court in matters involving trademark and copyright infringement, false advertising, trade secret misappropriation, domain name disputes, and general contract and business tort disputes.

-- Negotiated and drafted social media influencer agreement on behalf of international clothing manufacturer.
+- Negotiated and drafted social media influencer agreements on behalf of international fashion companies

 - Drafted successful trademark office action responses to overcome USPTO refusals based upon likelihood of confusion, failure to function as a trademark, and descriptiveness.

-- Negotiated and drafted data processing agreements between computer software manufacturer and cloud storage provider.
+- Negotiated and drafted data processing agreements between IT service provider and corporate clients

 - Represented Fortune 500 telecommunications company in litigation involving claims for tortious interference, unfair competition, misappropriation of trade secrets and violations of antitrust laws.